 It can often be a challenge to find suitable places to eat when sightseeing in an unfamiliar city.
 Not because there are too few choices, but often because there are too many eating places to choose from.
 Sometimes it's the ones that you come upon by chance that turn out to be the best.
 So it was for us with Zlata Hvezda.

 Having spent half a day in Prague Castle and having dismissed dining options nearby, we made our way down into Mala Strana and came upon Zlata Hvezda at the top of Nerudova.
 There was a reasonably priced three-course tourist menu at lunchtime and we managed to find a table outside on the terrace, with views down Nerudova.
-The Czech food washed down with a locally brewed lager was so good that we returned for lunch again.
+The Czech food washed down with a locally brewed lager was so good that we returned for lunch again another day.